MicrosoftDocs/VBA-Docs/api/Excel.chart.seriesnamelevel.md

 ## Remarks

-If there is a hierarchy, 0 refers to the most parent level, 1 refers to its children, and so on.
+If there is a hierarchy, 0 refers to the parent level, 1 refers to its children, and so on.
 So, 0 equals the first level, 1 equals the second level, 2 equals the third level, and so on.

+## Property value

+**XLSERIESNAMELEVEL**

 ## Example

 The following sample code uses the **SeriesNameLevel** property to set the chart series names from previously created columns.

 ```vb
     Sheets(1).Range("C1:E1").Value2 = "Sample_Row1"